-EU LEGISLATION UK STATUTORY INSTRUMENT UK AMENDMENT FOR BREXIT DIR 2009/48/EC (TSD) on the Safety of Toys The Toys (Safety) Regulations 2011 The Product Safety and Metrology etc. (Amendment etc.) (EU Exit) Regulations REG (EC) No. 1223/2009 on Cosmetics The Cosmetic Products Enforcement Regulations 2013 2019 DIR 2014/35/EU (LVD) electrical equipment designed for use within certain voltage limits (recast) The Electrical Equipment (Safety) Regulations 2016

-EU LEGISLATION UK STATUTORY INSTRUMENT UK AMENDMENT FOR BREXIT DIR 2014/53/EU (RED) on radio equipment The Radio Equipment Regulations 2017 The Product Safety and Metrology etc. (Amendment etc.) (EU Exit) Regulations 2019 DIR 2014/30/EU (EMC) on electromagnetic compatibility (recast) The Electromagnetic Compatibility Regulations 2016 REG (EC) No. 1935/2004 (FCM) on materials and articles intended to come into contact with food The Materials and Articles in Contact with Food (England) Regulations 2012 The Materials and Articles in Contact with Food (Amendment) (EU Exit) Regulations 2019 REG (EC) no. 1272/2008 (CLP) on classification, labelling and packaging of substances and mixtures The Classification, Labelling and Packaging of Chemicals(Amendments to Secondary Legislation) Regulations 2015 The Chemicals (Health and Safety) and Genetically Modified Organisms (Contained Use) (Amendment etc.) REG (EU) No 528/2012 (BPR) concerning the making available on the market and use of biocidal products The Biocidal Products Regulations 2001 (BPR) (EU Exit) Regulations 2019 (CMGO Regs 2019) REG (EC) No. 1907/2006 (REACH) on Registration, evaluation, authorisation and restriction of chemicals REACH (Enforcement) Regulations 2008 The REACH etc. (Amendment etc.) (EU Exit) Regulations 2019 REG (EU) 2019/1021 (POP) on persistent organic pollutants (recast) Persistent Organic Pollutants (POPs) Regulations 2007 The Persistent Organic Pollutants (Amendment) (EU Exit) Regulations 2019 (S.I.
-2019/1340) DIR 2011/65/EU (RoHS) on the restriction of the use of certain hazardous substances in electrical and electronic equipment Restriction of Use of Certain Hazardous Substances in Electrical and Electronic Equipment Regulations 2012 DIR 2006/66/EC on batteries and accumulators and waste batteries and accumulators The Batteries and Accumulators (Placing on the Market) Regulations 2008 The Waste (Miscellaneous Amendments) (EU Exit) (No. 2) Regulations 2019 DIR 94/62/EU on packaging and packaging waste The Producer Responsibility Obligations (Packaging Waste) (Amendment) Regula- tions 2010
+EU legislation UK Statutory Instrument UK Amendment for Brexit DIR 2009/48/EC (TSD) on the Safety of Toys The Toys (Safety) Regulations 2011 REG (EC) No. 1223/2009 on Cosmetics The Cosmetic Products Enforcement Regulations 2013 DIR 2014/35/EU (LVD) electrical equipment designed for use within certain voltage limits (recast) The Electrical Equipment (Safety) Regulations 2016 The Product Safety and Metrology etc. (Amendment etc.) (EU Exit) Regulations 2019 DIR 2014/53/EU (RED) on radio equipment The Radio Equipment Regulations 2017 DIR 2014/30/EU (EMC) on electromagnetic compatibility (recast) The Electromagnetic Compatibility Regulations 2016 REG (EC) No. 1935/2004 (FCM) on materials and articles intended to come into contact with food The Materials and Articles in Contact with Food (England) Regulations 2012 The Materials and Articles in Contact with Food (Amendment) (EU Exit) Regulations 2019 REG (EC) no. 1272/2008 (CLP) on classification, labelling and packaging of substances and mixtures The Classification, Labelling and Packaging of Chemicals(Amendments to Secondary Legislation) Regulations 2015 The Chemicals (Health and Safety) and Genetically Modified Organisms (Contained Use) REG (EU) No 528/2012 (BPR) concerning the making available on the market and use of biocidal products The Biocidal Products Regulations 2001 (BPR) (Amendment etc.) (EU Exit) Regulations 2019 (CMGO Regs 2019) REG (EC) No. 1907/2006 (REACH) on Registration, evaluation, authorisation and restriction of chemicals REACH (Enforcement) Regulations 2008 The REACH etc. (Amendment etc.) (EU Exit) Regulations 2019 REG (EU) 2019/1021 (POP) on persistent organic pollutants (recast) Persistent Organic Pollutants (POPs) Regulations 2007 The Persistent Organic Pollutants (Amendement) (EU Exit) Regulations 2019 (S.I.
+2019/1340) DIR 2011/65/EU (RoHS) on the restriction of the use of certain hazardous substances in electrical and electronic equipment Restriction of Use of Certain Hazardous Substances in Electrical and Electronic Equipment Regulations 2012 The Weste (Missellenceus DIR 2006/66/EC on batteries and accumulators and waste batteries and accumulators The Batteries and Accumulators (Placing on the Market) Regulations 2008 The Waste (Miscellaneous Amendments) (EU Exit) (No. 2) Regulations 2019 DIR 94/62/EU on packaging and packaging waste The Producer Responsibility Obligations (Packaging Waste) (Amendment) Regulations 2010